How to access the opt folder on your Mac and make it visible?

 How to access the Opt folder using the Finder

 - Open Finder.

 - Press Command+Shift+G to open the dialogue box.

 - Input the following search: /usr/local/opt

-- Now you should have temporary access, so you should be able to drag it into the Finder favourites if you want to access it again.
+- Now you should have temporary access, so you should be able to drag it into the Finder favorites if you want to access it again.

 How to visualize all your folders with Space Lens

 Space Lens one of the powerful tools in CleanMyMac X. With its help, you can scan your hard drive and build a detailed map of your storage.
 You'll get a list of all the files and folders on your Mac and how much space they take.
-In a few clicks, you can see what's taking space and remove the space hoggers for good.
+You can see what's taking space in a few clicks and remove the space hoggers for good.